A5H73Y/Parkour/docs/tutorials/sign-commands.md

 ##### Additional information

-If no lobby name is specified the default lobby will be used.
+If a lobby name is not specified the default lobby will be used.

 If the lobby has a minimum level requirement to join, the level number will be displayed underneath.